mpinaud/mortex/README.md

 ## Description

 _This application is a demonstration of using CSS and JavaScript, including SASS practices to play the game of memory and matching alike cards.
-This game showcases CSS flexbox, responsive design, animations, transitions and transform properties._
+This game showcases CSS flexbox, animations, transitions and transform properties._

 ## Setup/Installation Requirements
 _[View on web browser](https://mpinaud.github.io/match-3d/)_